risk-first/website/overview/Quick-Summary.md

 There are lots of ways to look at a project in-flight.
 For example, metrics such as “number of open tickets”, “story points”, “code coverage" or "release cadence" give us a numerical feel for how things are going and what needs to happen next.
 We also judge the health of projects by the practices used on them, such as [Continuous Integration](../practices/Testing.md#continuous-integration), [Unit Testing](../practices/Testing.md) or [Pair Programming](../practices/Coding.md).

-Software methodologies, then, are collections of tools and practices:  “Agile”, “Waterfall”, “Lean” or “Phased Delivery” all prescribe different approaches to running a project, and are opinionated about the way they think projects should be done and the tools that should be used.
+Software methodologies, then, are collections of tools and practices:  “Agile”, “Waterfall”, “Lean” or “Phased Delivery” all prescribe different approaches to running a project and are opinionated about the way they think projects should be done and the tools that should be used.

 None of these is necessarily more “right” than another: they are suitable on different projects at different times.